All Saints Educational Trust Awards Board

 - To increase the numbers of teachers with QTS in Religious Education and Home Economics / Food Technology and primary teachers with a specialist focus in these areas.

-- To improve the skills and qualifications of experienced teachers in RE and Home Economics at all levels of education.
+- To improve the skills and qualifications of experienced teachers in Religious Education and Home Economics at all levels of education.

 - To support specifically the teaching of Religious Education and Home Economics and related areas - including the promotion of public health and nutrition, both home and overseas.